← Back to Blog

 • The economics rarely work except for very small batches

-Recommendation: Use tungsten carbide with medium cobalt content (8-10%).
+A commonly recommended approach: Use tungsten carbide with medium cobalt content (8–10%).
 Higher cobalt provides the extra toughness needed to handle the increased forging forces, while maintaining adequate hardness.

 PVD Coating: Strongly Recommended

-For stainless steel, PVD coating changes from "nice to have" to "essential":
+For stainless steel, PVD coating changes from "nice to have" to "strongly recommended":

-Best choice: CrN-coated tungsten carbide.
+Commonly preferred choice: CrN-coated tungsten carbide.
 This combination provides:

 • Carbide hardness and wear resistance for the demanding forging forces

-Surface Finish: Mirror Polish Required
+Surface Finish: Mirror Polish Is Strongly Recommended

 Machine Setup for Stainless Steel